isabella232/polymath-sdk/docs/getting_started.rst

     //  uid: "c2VjdXJpdHlUb2tlbjp7InN5bWJvbCI6IktPVkFOM1RFU1QifQ=="
     ...

 ``SecurityToken`` entity is a JS object representation of your deployed SecurityToken_ contract.
 Besides bringing token properties such as name, symbol and divisibility, it allows you to manage all aspects of your Security token.
-Aspects such as user permissions, shareholders management and eventually, launching your first Security token offering.
+Aspects such as user permissions, shareholders management, and launching your first Security token offering, amongst others.
 We will discuss those features in upcoming user guides.